The Structure of Normativity

 The Challenge of Normativity

-But while there is wide agreement in contemporary philosophy that normative judgements form a unified and important category of human thought, philosophers still struggle to understand what normativity actually is.
+But while there is wide agreement in contemporary philosophy that normative judgments form a unified and important category of human thought, philosophers still struggle to understand what normativity actually is.

 The Reasons-First Approach

-One highly attractive hypothesis is that normativity can be analysed in terms of reasons – i.e. in terms of the factors that count in favour of or against actions or attitudes.
+One highly attractive hypothesis is that normativity can be analyzed in terms of reasons – i.e., in terms of the factors that count in favor of or against actions or attitudes.
 However, the systematic exploration of this Reasons-First Approach is still lacking.

 REASONS F1RST aims to undertake this much-needed investigation.
 Fostering multidisciplinary conversations, the project will explore the Reasons-First Approach on a large scale.
 It seeks to address recent challenges to the Reasons-First Approach and to show that it prevails over alternative approaches to understanding normativity.